Surgery Continuing Medical Education

 At the Department of Surgery’s weekly M&M lecture, faculty and residents present topic- and case-based lectures.
 The lecture is presented each Thursday from 7:00 to 8:00AM in the Medical Science Building, Schwartz Lecture Hall E, 550 First Avenue.

-On the third Wednesday of each month, the Department of Surgery hosts grand rounds from 6:45 to 7:45AM at the Farkas Auditorium at 550 First Avenue.
+One Monday per month, the Department of Surgery hosts grand rounds from 7:00AM to 8:00AM in the Smilow Seminar Room at 550 First Avenue.

 Receiving CME Credit